awesto/django-shop/docs/sources/reference/cart-checkout.rst

 From a technical point of view, the checkout page is the same as the cart.
 They can both be on separate pages, or be merged on the same page.
-Since what we would normally name the "*Checkout Page*", is only a collection of :doc:`reference/cascade-plugins`, we won't go into further detail here.
+Since what we would normally name the "*Checkout Page*", is only a collection of :doc:`cascade-plugins`, we won't go into further detail here.